Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Last action: November 19, 2025

-Enacts section 5501.84 to prohibit state agencies from purchasing small unmanned aircraft systems (sUAS) manufactured or assembled by a covered foreign entity (e.g., Chinese-owned or -controlled companies), addressing national security concerns regarding foreign-made drones.
+Would enact ORC § 5501.84 to prohibit state purchase of small unmanned aircraft systems manufactured or assembled by covered foreign entities (e.g., China-made drones).

 Last action: April 30, 2025